JOIN THE MASTERCLASS

 Leave with a clear understanding of:

-Where to focus first, and what can wait.
+• Where to focus at the beginning, and what can wait

 Meet Your Host: Bridget Rose